Knowledge base

 • If you do not have a compatible offer or if you prefer a simplified configuration, refer to this other guide.

-• Unlike the sorting rules offered within email software/clients (Microsoft Outlook, Mozilla Thunderbird, Apple Mail...), these rules will act directly on your mailbox server before even the IMAP connection.
+• Unlike the sorting rules offered within software/email clients (Microsoft Outlook, Mozilla Thunderbird, Apple Mail...), these rules will act directly on the server of your mailboxes before even the IMAP connection.

 • It is possible to import Sieve files via a button.